 - Who is eligible to participate?
-In Texas, participation in the Reflections Program is open to all students who attend a school with a PTA/PTSA that is in good standing (dues paid by October 31) and Homeschool, Virtual School, and Non-PTA School students joining Lone Star Statewide PTA (no later than 9/30). - Must the entries be created at school?
-Students may create their entries at school or home, as they wish. - Is there a limit to how many entries a student may submit?
+In Texas, participation in the Reflections Program is open to all students who attend a school with PTA/PTSA in good standing by October 31 or attend a home school program, a virtual school, or a non-PTA School and have joined the Lone Star Statewide PTA no later than September 30. - Must the entries be created at school?
+Students may create their entries at school or at home as they wish. - Is there a limit to how many entries a student may submit?
 National and Texas PTA do not limit how many entries a student may submit.
 A student may enter more than one entry to more than one category. - Under what division should developmentally challenged students participate?
 In 2012, National PTA and Texas PTA added a Special Artist Division.
-The Special Artist Division is open to students whose physical, cognitive, or mental health challenges meet the guidelines set forth in the American Disabilities Act.
+The Special Artist Division is open to students whose physical, cognitive, or mental health challenges meet the guidelines outlined in the American Disabilities Act.
 Participation in this division is optional and decided upon by the parents.
 See Special Artist Division Rules on the Texas PTA website for more details. - May developmentally or physically challenged students receive help from a parent or teacher?
-Qualifying students entering the Special Artist Division create their own artwork but may receive non-artistic accommodation and assistance from an adult.
-These students, along with Early Childhood, Kindergarten, and 1st-grade students, may dictate to another person who may type or write down the original work.
+Qualifying students entering the Special Artist Division create their artwork but may receive non-artistic accommodation and assistance from an adult.
+Along with Early Childhood, Kindergarten, and 1st-grade students, these students may dictate to another person who may type or write down the original work.